Surrey Hills (East) - Mont Albert

 The level of cultural diversity witnessed in Surrey Hills (East) - Mont Albert was found to be above average when compared nationally for a number of language and cultural background related metrics

-Surrey Hills East-Mont Albert has a higher cultural diversity than most local areas, with 30.8% of its residents born overseas and 25.0% speaking languages other than English at home.
-Christianity is the predominant religion in Surrey Hills East-Mont Albert, comprising 44.6% of the population.
-However, Judaism shows an overrepresentation, making up 0.2% compared to the same percentage across Greater Melbourne.
+Surrey Hills (East) - Mont Albert had a higher cultural diversity than most local areas, with 30.8% of its population born overseas and 25.0% speaking languages other than English at home.
+Christianity was the predominant religion in Surrey Hills (East) - Mont Albert, comprising 44.6% of its population.
+Judaism, however, showed a notable overrepresentation at 0.2%, compared to 1.0% across Greater Melbourne.

 Frequently Asked Questions - Diversity